cloudplatformengineer7/git-github-complete-guide/basic-git-commands/README.md

 1. Create or Download a Repository

  Initialize a New Repository

  Creates a new Git repository in the current directory:

   git init

-2.Clone an Existing Repository
+2. Clone an Existing Repository

  Downloads a remote repository to your local system:

  git clone <repository-url>

 3. Check Repository Status

  Displays the current state of files:

  git status

  Shows:

 Untracked files
 Modified files